Learn to relax with AT

 • We’d meet once a week for 7 weeks and then around a month later.

 • You learn new parts of the AT system each week.

 • We can adapt sessions to meet your specific needs.

 • After the course, you can develop an AT practice that works for you.

-These are outlined on the Appointments page.
+These are in the Money FAQs on the Appointment FAQs page.